phrutis/bip39scan/README.md

 We managed to achieve a speed of 3090 = 5M/s (5000000 seed/s)<br>

-We will be looking for accounts from $1 and above.<br>
+We are currently looking for 22.2 million ETH addresses starting from $100<br>
+The database contains several thousand addresses over $80k.<br>
+The search is carried out in random mode<br>
+Random has a better chance of being found.

 Web statistics: http://bip39scan.com